microsoft/AzureFunctionforSplunkVS/README.md

 Azure Functions are arranged hierarchically as a Function App containing individual functions within.
 An individual function is triggered by a single event hub.
 Regarding logs from Azure Monitor, each log category CAN BE sent to its own hub.
 Each Azure Resource Provider that emits logs may emit more than one log category.
 Similarly, metrics are sent to a hub as configured by the user.
 Hence, there MAY BE many hubs for the Function App to watch over.
 BUT, you can configure all diagnostic logs to go to the same hub.
 This practice is recommended for simplicity's sake.

 ### Functions in the Function App
-* EhActivityLogs - consumes Azure Monitor Activity Logs
+* EhActivityLogsExt - consumes Azure Monitor Activity Logs
-* EhDiagnosticLogs - consumes Azure Monitor Diagnostic Logs
+* EhDiagnosticLogsExt - consumes Azure Monitor Diagnostic Logs
-* EhLadTelemetry - consumes telemetry from Azure Linux VMs
+* EhLadTelemetryExt - consumes telemetry from Azure Linux VMs
-* EhMetrics - consumes Azure Monitor Metrics
+* EhMetricsExt - consumes Azure Monitor Metrics
-* EhWadTelemetry - consumes telemetry from Azure Windows VMs
+* EhWadTelemetryExt - consumes telemetry from Azure Windows VMs
+* FaultProcessor - consumes queue messages from faulted transmissions

 The Activity Log transmits to a hub named 'Insights-Operational-Logs'.
 This will be configurable at some point, but for now, the function should be configured to listen to that hub.